 6. WHAT'S THAT CALLED?

-Take a walk around your garden or neighbourhood with an adult and choose your five favourite plants.
-If you are allowed to, pick off a small piece to take home.
+Take a walk around with your kids and choose your five favourite plants or animals.
+If you are allowed to, pick off a leaf to take home and learn more.
 Otherwise, take a picture or do a drawing of each one.
-When you go home, get an adult to look up the names of each plant for you.
-What are they called?
+Use this to start an ‘animal album’ or ‘plant diary’ your kids will look back on in years to come.

 11. THE ABC'S OF THE BUSH